KodeKenobi/cubeZoo/README.md

 - React team for the amazing frontend library
 - Tailwind CSS for the utility-first CSS framework
 - The open-source community for all the amazing tools

+## 🌟 Bonus Features

+- **Admin User List:** The first registered user is an admin and can view all users via the `/users/` endpoint and the admin panel in the frontend.
+- **Robust UI:** Loading spinners, error messages, and smooth animations for a polished user experience.
+- **Protected Routes:** Client-side route protection ensures only authenticated users can access certain pages.

+For more details on the frontend, see [frontend/README.md](./frontend/README.md).